ntoda03/cycleassembler/README.md

     --exons [file]                  Fasta file containing exon sequences.
 The exons will be mapped to the assembled contigs and the corresponding sequences will be extracted.

+Reporting
+    -N [email]                      Receive an email when the pipeline finishes running. sendmail must be install (eg with sudo apt install exim4-daemon-light)

 ```

 ### Output files